- Safety and Health Topics

 Airline and other travel industry personnel

-Workers involved in airline and airport service operations—including flight attendants, cleaning and provisioning staff, and cargo personnel—may be exposed to Ebola virus in a number of scenarios, including exposure to infectious body fluids in lavatories and direct exposure to individuals sick with EHF.
+Workers involved in airline and airport service operations—including flight attendants, cleaning and provisioning staff, and cargo personnel—may be exposed to Ebola virus in a number of scenarios, including exposure to infectious body fluids in lavatories and direct exposure to individuals sick with EVD.
 Currently, airline service worker exposure to Ebola virus is unlikely.
-Passengers originating from locations affected by the ongoing EHF outbreak pose the greatest hazard to workers in the airline service industry.
+Passengers originating from locations affected by the ongoing EVD outbreak pose the greatest hazard to workers in the airline service industry.

 The CDC has prepared guidance for airline flight crews, cleaning personnel, and cargo operations workers.